sajidahmed21/CSC309_A4/report.md

 Since the express 4.0+ does not support multipart anymore, we have to make use of external module - multer.
 By using this module, we are able to retrieve the file name and the image file.
 We first rename the image file, so that it is unique for each course.
 Then, we store the image file user under the /public/img and store the path into database.
 So,  when a user visited a specific course page, the path will be loaded from database and display as background.

 ### Instructor Posts
 Within a class, there are two types of roles: instructor and student.
-Since instructor's post should be a collection of view for the student to understand immmediately, we have separated the instructor posts from students' comments/posts.
+Since instructor's post should be a collection of view for the student to understand immediately, we have separated the instructor posts from students' comments/posts.

-This feature is to better the both user experience for both instructor and studnet such that instructor's post will not be overflooded by students' post/comment and that student is able to view and understand instructor's posts immediately.
+This feature is to better the both user experience for both instructor and studnet such that instructor's post will not be over flooded by students' post/comment and that student is able to view and understand instructor's posts immediately.

 ## Using the Web App

+Admin username: `admin1`

+Admin password: `admin1-password`

-??
+?? (also goes in readme.md)

 ## Missing Features
 ??